cypress-io/cypress-documentation/source/guides/guides/debugging.md

 Though Cypress has built out {% url "an excellent Test Runner" test-runner %} to help you understand what is happening in your app and your tests, there's simply no replacing all the amazing work browser teams have done on their built-in development tools.
 Once again, we see that Cypress goes _with_ the flow of the modern ecosystem, opting to leverage these tools wherever possible.

+{% note info %}
+## {% fa fa-video-camera %} See it in action!

+You can see a walk-through of debugging some application code from Cypress {% url "in this segment from our React tutorial series" https://vimeo.com/242961930#t=264s %}.

+{% endnote %}

 <!-- TODO: show how clicking commands populates the dev tools, demonstrate a few commands -->

 # Debug the Command Line